 2. You have one of the following conditions.

 Dietary changes are a first-line treatment for managing many conditions, including the following:

 - Kidney stones

 3. You want to reduce your risk of heart disease and diabetes.

-According to the World Health Organization, 80% of heart disease, stroke, and Type 2 diabetes and 40% of cancer could be prevented, primarily with improvements to diet and lifestyle.
+According to the World Health Organization, 80% of heart disease, stroke, Type 2 diabetes, and 40% of cancer could be prevented, primarily with improvements to diet and lifestyle.
 According to the CDC, 84% of people with pre-diabetes do not know they have it.
 Pre-diabetes can be reversed with diet, exercise, and weight loss.